izzy-robinson/msc-thesis/The First Quantum Local Friendliness Inequality.md

 In chapter 5, on optimisation problems, we first encountered the concept of sums of squares (SOS).
 For this chapter it will be necessary to link SOS decompositions to quantum mechanics.
 We will do this via the example of the CHSH inequality, as it is the simplest interesting case.

+An SOS decomposition can be found provided there exists some PSD Q

 \begin{equation}
 chol(Q) = \begin{pmatrix}
 0 & \sqrt{\frac{2}{2\sqrt{2}}} & 0 & -\frac{1}{\sqrt{2\sqrt{2}}} & -\frac{1}{\sqrt{2\sqrt{2}}} \\